cis547/cis547.github.io/resources/course-vm.markdown

 and follow the above steps to reopen it in a container.
 The container comes pre-loaded with the following software:

-+ Course software such as clang, gcc, afl, souffle … That you will learn about and use for the labs.
++ Course software such as clang, gcc, gemini, afl, souffle … That you will learn about and use for the labs.
 + Debugging tools [GDB][gdb] and [Valgrind][valgrind].
 GDB offers extensive facilities for tracing and altering the execution of programs.
 Valgrind includes runtime tools to find memory errors, profile your program’s performance, and more.

 We have also provided a folder named sandbox alongside the lab folders.
 Use this folder to play with the LLVM API.

+##### Setting up Gemini

+For Lab 1 and if you want to use the Gemini CLI yourself, you'll have to sign in.
+Run `gemini` and follow the instructions to sign into your UPenn email.

 ##### Installing Software on the Docker Image.